Infective endocarditis: Infection setting

-Another form of endocarditis is healthcare-associated endocarditis when the infecting organism is believed to be transmitted in a health care setting like hospital, dialysis unit or a residential nursing home.
+Another form of endocarditis is healthcare-associated endocarditis when the infecting organism is believed to be transmitted in a health care setting like a hospital, dialysis unit, or a residential nursing home.
 Nosocomial endocarditis is a form of healthcare associated endocarditis in which the infective organism is acquired during a stay in a hospital and it is usually secondary to presence of intravenous catheters, total parenteral nutrition lines, pacemakers, etc.

 Valve type

 Finally, the distinction between native-valve endocarditis and prosthetic-valve endocarditis is clinically important.
-Prosthetic valve endocarditis can be early (< 60 days of valvular surgery), intermediate (60 days to 1 year) or late (> 1 year following valvular surgery).
+Prosthetic valve endocarditis can be early (within 1 year of surgery) or late (> 1 year following valvular surgery).